viral98/blog/_posts/2021-02-01-codesigning-electron.md

 ## Closing notes

 I cannot emphasize this enough, use a CI tool.
-Your certificates need to be shoved somewhere safe and developers shouldnt directly interact with them as far as possible.
+Your certificates need to be shoved somewhere safe and developers shouldn't directly interact with them as far as possible.
 Circle, for example, doesn't allow reading the env variables once they are set to other developers.
-Also, getting code signing up and running might not sound fun/business need at the start of the project but getting this module right, takes time especially for windows, its better to start early on.
+Also, getting code signing up and running might not sound fun/business need at the start of the project but getting this module right, takes time especially for windows, it's better to start early on.